coder618/Timeless-Component-Builder/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-This plugin will help developer to build solid component.
+This plugin will help developer to build component in minimum amount of time.
 This plugin based on some wordpress core function like : add_filter , meta box , Custom post type. thats why you can consider this plugin is a timeless plugin, because i dont think WordPress going to replace this function in the feature release.